* * * This post is the [incomplete] "preview format" for an upcoming

 instance, a round paper form is easier to build and sturdier if it has many

-sides with seams than just as a tube.
+sides with seams rather than just being a tube.
 Sometimes I begin by “draping” paper

 strips or paper tape over a similar real object, taping seams and marking